Night-human/cheat_notes/Linux/User Management.md

 will elapse before the account is disabled

 > Note: root account has an ! in the second column.
 That means this account is locked to logging in directly.
 You need to login from another account first, then switch to the root account.

+## Default configuration files /etc/skel(skeleton)

+Files are copied into the home directory of the created users.
+It provides recomended configuration and you can add more if requiered, they will be copied too.

+## Switching between users

+Set the root user password(Not recommended)

+    sudo passwd

+Switch to root user

+    sudo su

+Switch to another user

+    su <user>

+Switch without a user password

+    sudo su <user>